Australian spotted handfish: Description

 The Australian spotted handfish has a tapering body with a thin rear and a large head which is deeper than the flared tail's height.
 It has small eyes and a small mouth which has a band of very small teeth in both jaws.
 The opening of the gills is a tube like pore immediately to the rear of the base of the pectoral fin.
 It does not have scales but there are small spines in the skin all over the body and fleshy threads on the rear part of the body.

 The dorsal fin is made up of three separate parts.
 The illicium is the on the snout and has the esca on its tip, the spiny dorsal fin is on the head and the soft rayed dorsal fin is behind that.
 The dorsal fins contain a total of 3 spines, including the illicium, and 18 or 19 soft rays.
 The anal fin has 9 or 10 soft rays.
 The pectoral fins are arm like with tips pointing to the front and down.

 The head and body are marked with elongated yellowish spots and streaks.
 There are large dark spots on the tail while the other fins have black or orange spots. this species has a maximum published standard length of 6.5 cm.

 Distribution and habitat

 The Australian spotted handfish is found from Brisbane south to Tasmania, east as far as Middini Beach on the Great Australian Bight in Western Australia.
 In Tasmania it is found along the north and east coasts as far south as the D'Entrecasteaux Channel.
 This is a demersal fish found at depths between 19 and 277 m, although typically between 40 and 150 m, on soft substrates.

 Biology

-The Australian spotted handfish, like other handfish species, does not have a larval stage, the females lay batches of large eggs which have a filamentous attachment to the substrate, The eggs are guarded by the parent until they hatch into small fishes which have a limited ability to disperse.
+The Australian spotted handfish, like other handfish species, does not have a larval stage.
+Females lay batches of large eggs which have a filamentous attachment to the substrate.
+The eggs are guarded by the parent until they hatch into small fishes which have a limited ability to disperse.